Abiji-2020/Abiji-2020/README.md

                 <span className="font-bold text-dark/80">
                   🌐 Tech Enthusiast:
                 </span>
-                Currently navigating my second year in computer science and engineering, I'm building a solid foundation in programming and exploring the vast landscape of technology.
+                Currently navigating my pre-final year  in computer science and engineering, I'm building a solid foundation in programming and exploring the vast landscape of technology.
 As the computer Science is a vast domain, I am currently selecting myself the